Chart Color Schemes

 Horningsea Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Horningsea Park has high cultural diversity, with 39.4% of its population born overseas and 50.7% speaking a language other than English at home.
-Christianity is the predominant religion in Horningsea Park, comprising 57.7% of the population.
-However, Islam is overrepresented compared to Greater Sydney, making up 15.9% versus 12.9%.
+Horningsea Park has a high cultural diversity, with 39.4% of its population born overseas and 50.7% speaking a language other than English at home.
+Christianity is the main religion in Horningsea Park, making up 57.7% of people there.
+However, Islam is overrepresented compared to Greater Sydney, comprising 15.9% of Horningsea Park's population versus 12.9%.

 Frequently Asked Questions - Diversity